Overview

 Colour descriptionVariableValue

-Light default underline --QLD-color-light-underline#3F7AB4
+Light default underline --QLD-color-light__underline#3F7AB4

-Light visited link underline --QLD-color-light-visited-underline#8B63B0
+Light visited link underline --QLD-color-light__underline--visited#8B63B0

-Dark default underline --QLD-color-dark-underline#B5CCE2
+Dark default underline --QLD-color-dark__underline#B5CCE2

-Dark visited link underline --QLD-color-dark-visited-underline #E1C2FF
+Dark visited link underline --QLD-color-dark__underline--hover-visited#E1C2FF

 Example